huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 tokenizer is equivalent or very similar to an already existing tokenizer of 🤗 Transformers.

-[Here the mentor should add a comment whether a new tokenizer is required or if this is not the case which existing tokenizer closest resembles
+[TODO FILL: Here the mentor should add a comment whether a new tokenizer is required or if this is not the case which existing tokenizer closest resembles
  [camelcase name of model]'s tokenizer and how the tokenizer should be implemented] [...]
  [...]

-It is very important to find/extract the original tokenizer file and to manage to load this file into the 🤗 Transformers\' implementation of the tokenizer.
+It is very important to find/extract the original tokenizer file and to manage to load this file into the 🤗 Transformers' implementation of the tokenizer.

 For [camelcase name of model], the tokenizer files can be found here: